dhes/ColonoscopyPolyp/input/pagecontent/index.md

 ```
     1 There must be a subject.
     2 The subject must be a cpPatient.
-    3 The code must be SNOMEDCT#122645001
+    3 The code must be SNOMEDCT#250537006
     4 The specimen can only refer to a cpSpecimen.
 		5 There must be exactly three members.
-  6-9 The members must follow a certain pattern.
+  6-9 The members must follow a certain pattern as detailed in the subsequent lines.
 10-16 Each member must contain a reference, and those references must have one to a cpPathology profile, one to a cpDysplasia profile and one to a cpMalignantNeoplasm profile.
 ```

 These constraints look more complicated because they use a FHIR feature called _slicing_.
-Slicing is an advanced concept, but for our purposes it is just a way to work with lists in FHIR profiles.
+Both cpSpecimen and cpResult are lists.
+Slicing is an advanced concept, but for our purposes it is just a way to work with lists in FHIR.

 #### Down to the fine details